 Lastly, I also want to move the bend lines away from the base to help avoid tearing in the corners.
 In Illustrator, you can precisely move lines by first selecting the desired lines and shift-click multiple lines to move more than one at the same time.
 You can then type out exact dimensions in the Transform section of the Properties pane.

-For example, I’d like to move the top two bend lines in the glove box holder up .05 inches.
+For example, I’d like to move the top two bend lines up .13 inches.
 Adobe Illustrator allows us to type out equations directly in the input fields.
-I can type out the minus symbol, followed .05 inches, and the enter key.
+I can type out the minus symbol, followed by .13 inches, and the enter key.
 If you’re following along, you’ll notice how the lines precisely moved based on values we input.
 This approach makes it much easier to be precise when compared to manually dragging lines around.

 Keep in mind that you can use the addition symbol to move the geometry in the other direction.
 You may also find that you need to resize the length of your line if its new location requires a different length.
 Double-check that the length of each line is not sticking past the outer contour or crossing any unwanted geometry.